beckom4/Client-Sever---OpenU-Python-CPP-/README.md

 3. The client decrypts the encrypted AES key and uses it to encrypt its messages.
 4. The end goal is that the client sends a small encrypted file(Up to 50 KB) to the server, that decrypts it and uses checksum method authenticate its content.

-The communication protocol(The client's requests and the server's responses are detailed in the the diagram that's in the pdf file in the project.
+The communication protocol(The client's requests and the server's responses can be found in the file CommProt.pdf

 Data handling:
 1. Each new/ updated client and its relevant information is stored in SQLITE3 database.